-According the Breach Level Index,13,443,149,623 data records have been lost or stolen since 2013 with more than 3-billion records compromised just in 2018.
+According to the Breach Level Index, 13,443,149,623 data records have been lost or stolen since 2013 with more than 3-billion records compromised just in 2018.
 That represents a 72 percent increase over 2017.
 Between cybercriminals dynamically pounding on the front door of websites and new data privacy regulations enacted, companies are being squeezed from both sides.
 While there have been slightly fewer data breaches reported in 2018, the take for criminals for each attack has been significantly greater.
 Until risk and security departments at major enterprises begin to monitor and manage 3rd-party vendors on Digital Assets, these trends will continue.

 In early December, confluence of Quora and Facebook enabled user data to be siphoned without Quora’s knowledge.
 Just a few days surrounding this announcement, other globally recognized companies had either just suffered or were about to suffer a similar intrusion.
 These digital break‐ins capped a year of high‐profile breaches that seemed to be growing in frequency as the year progressed.
 In all these incidents, a malicious third party had gained unauthorized access to their users’ data, raising the urgency to immediately discover and remove strangers who wend their way into and around an organization’s digital assets and ecosystem.